Copula Conformal Prediction for Multi-step Time Series Forecasting: Background

 The copula of $(X_1, \cdots X_k)$ is the joint CDF of $(F_1(X_1), \cdots, F_k(X_k))$, written as

-\end{definition} In other words, the Copula function captures the dependency structure between the variable $X$s; we can view an $k$ dimensional copula $C: [0,1]^k \rightarrow [0,1]$ as a CDF with uniform marginals.
-A fundamental result in the theory of copula is Sklar's theorem. \begin{theorem}[Sklar's theorem] Given a \edit{joint} CDF as $F(X_1,\cdots, X_k)$ and the marginals $F_1(x), \ldots, F_k(x)$, there exists a copula such that
+\end{definition} In other words, the copula function captures the dependency structure between the variable $X$s; we can view an $k$ dimensional copula $C: [0,1]^k \rightarrow [0,1]$ as a CDF with uniform marginals, as illustrated in Figure \ref{fig:copula}.
+A fundamental result in the theory of copula is Sklar's theorem. \begin{theorem}[Sklar's theorem] Given a joint CDF as $F(X_1,\cdots, X_k)$ and the marginals $F_1(x), \ldots, F_k(x)$, there exists a copula such that

 for all $x_j\in (-\infty, \infty), j \in \{1, \ldots, k\}$. \end{theorem} Sklar's theorem states that for all multivariate distribution functions, there exists a copula function such that the distribution can be expressed using the copula and multiple univariate marginal distributions.
-To give an example, when all the $X_k$s are independent, the copula function is known as the product copula: $C(u_1, \cdots, u_k) = \Pi_{i=1}^k u_i$.
+When all the $X_k$s are independent, the copula function is known as the product copula: $C(u_1, \cdots, u_k) = \Pi_{i=1}^k u_i$.